Okaythis/OkayAndroidDemo/README.md

 We will also need to set up Firebase for our project.
 If you are not familiar with integrating Firebase messaging please check this [documentaion](https://firebase.google.com/docs/cloud-messaging/android/client) for more information as Okay SDK depends on it.

+Update your gradle file to contain this newly added lines of code.

 ```gradle
 // app/build.gradle